-- Retention/Irrigation
+- o Retention/Irrigation

-- Extended Detention Basin
+- o Extended Detention Basin

 - Vegetative Filter Strips

 - Constructed Wetlands

-• Wet Basins
+- Wet Basins

 c.
 Sedimentation Control

 The project area must be isolated from adjacent wetlands and water bodies by the use of BMPs to confine sediment.
 At least one of the following BMPs must be maintained and remain in place until project completion.